 You can also make a form of all purpose nipple ointment using ingredients you can buy over the counter at a drugstore.

-You will need three ingredients (credit for this recipe to Momma Alia):
+OTC APNO is made using the following three ingredients (credit for this recipe to Momma Alia):

 - Polysporin – This is the antibiotic; you should get brand name